 When you have a baby, you will likely be gifted with a lot of hand-me-down wisdom.
-Mothers, grandmothers, aunts, neighbors, friends – even well-meaning strangers – will offer up advice based on children they have
+Mothers, grandmothers, aunts, neighbors, friends – even well-meaning strangers – will offer up advice based on children they have raised or stories they’ve been told.

 There is a lot to be said for experience, and many old wives’ tales about babies and their development have some truth to them.
 But it’s important to remember that every baby is different.
 Hard and fast rules do not apply, and these “rules” can frighten new parents unnecessarily.
 When in doubt, check with your pediatrician.